aws-samples/sample-to-implement-Amazon-Bedrock-for-prescription-validation-using-DynamoDB/README.md

 7. [Sync your structured data store with your Amazon Bedrock knowledge base](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-data-source-structured-sync-ingest.html)

 8. Associate the knowledge base with the agent created by terraform ‘terraformPrescriptionValidation-namecheck-update-agent’.
-For more information, follow [this](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-kb-add.html) to add a knowledge base to the agent.
+For more information, follow [Augment response generation for your agent with knowledge base](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-kb-add.html) to add a knowledge base to the agent.

 ## Features